contek-io/test-contekray-tasks/README.md

 A script to submit a contekray task and write/read cephfs on each node.

 NOTE: make sure you are on a path that you want to test.
 For example, if you want to test `/cephfs`, you should log on to a gate node (e.g. researchhub-1) and run the following commands under `/cephfs/<username>/`.
+This makes sure that you have the correct permissions.

 ```
 python3.11 -m venv .venv